-- Read these instructions carefully before using your Saxenda[®] pen. - Do not use your pen without proper training from your healthcare provider.
-Make sure that you know how to give yourself an injection with the pen before you start your treatment. - ▲ If you are blind or have poor eyesight and cannot read the dose counter on the pen, do not use this pen without help.
-Get help from a person with good eyesight who is trained to use the Saxenda pen. - You can refresh your training at any time by watching the online training video at www.saxenda.com. - Start by checking your pen to make sure that it contains Saxenda, then look at the pictures below to get to know the different parts of your pen and needle. - Your pen is a prefilled dial-a-dose pen.
+- · Read these instructions carefully before using your Saxenda[®] pen. - Do not use your pen without proper training from your healthcare provider.
+Make sure that you know how to give yourself an injection with the pen before you start your treatment - ▲ If you are blind or have poor eyesight and cannot read the dose counter on the pen, do not use this pen without help.
+Get help from a person with good evesight who is trained to use the Saxenda[®] pen. - You can refresh your training at any time by watching the online training video at www.saxenda.com. - Start by checking your pen to make sure that it contains Saxenda[®], then look at the pictures below to get to know the different parts of your pen and needle. - Your pen is a prefilled, dial-a-dose, single-patient-use pen.
 It contains 18 mg of liraglutide, and you can select doses of 0.6 mg, 1.2 mg, 1.8 mg, 2.4 mg and 3 mg.
-Your pen is made to be used with NovoFine[®] or NovoTwist[®] disposable needles up to a length of 8 mm.
+Your pen is made to be used with NovoFine® or NovoTwist® disposable needles up to a length of 8 mm.
+Pen needles are not included with your Saxenda® pen.

-Saxenda pen and needle
+Saxenda[®] pen and needle (example)

-Ste p 1.
-Prepare your pen with a new needle A • Wash your hands with soap and water. • Check the name and colored label of your pen, to make sure that it contains Saxenda.
-This is especially important if you take more than 1 type of medicine.
-Pull off the pen cap. • Check that Saxenda in your pen is clear and colorless.
+Step 1.
+Prepare your pen with a new needle

+- Wash your hands with soap and water • Check the name and colored label of your pen, - to make sure that it contains Saxenda[®].
+This is especially important if you take more than 1 type of medicine. • Pull off the pen cap. - Check that Saxenda[®] in your pen is clear and colorless.
 Look through the pen window.
-If Saxenda looks cloudy, do not use the pen.
-B • Take a new needle, and tear off the paper tab.
-NovoFine® NovoTwist® • Push the needle straight onto the pen.
-Turn until it is on tight. • Pull off the outer needle cap.
-Do not throw it away. • Pull off the inner needle cap and throw it away.
-F A drop of Saxenda may appear at the needle tip.
-This is normal, but you must still check the Saxenda flow, if you use a new pen for the first time.
-De Con ▲ Always use a new needle for each injection.
-This will prevent contamination, infection, leakage of Saxenda, and blocked needles leading to the wrong dose.
-Never use a bent or damaged needle. í Do not attach a new needle to your pen until you are ready to take your injection.
+If Saxenda® looks cloudy, do not use the pen. - Take a new needle, and tear off the paper tab.

+- Push the needle straight onto the pen.
+Turn until it is on tight. - D throw it away.
+A drop of Saxenda® may appear at the needle tip.
+This is normal, but you must still check the Saxenda[®] flow, if you use a new pen for the first time